Solarman: Pendulum Press

-Solarman is an alien from the Sun who in his secret identity is a professional baseball player for the Los Angeles Dodgers.
+Davos is a handsome young Solarite from the highly advanced civilization of Coresun which is located deep in the center of the Sun.
+He is sent to Earth to educate its people about safer alternatives to fossil fuels and atomic power, taking with him his android servant Arman who is programmed in the ways of Earth and his Solarcell Medallion which acts as a rechargeable battery for when he is away from the sunlight he needs to survive.

+He can shoot flames out of his eyes and fly in the form of a blazing fireball.
+His strength, born of the Sun's greater gravity, gets him a job as a professional baseball player for the Los Angeles Stars, which he uses as a celebrity platform to spread his message of the advantages of solar power.

+Nicknamed "Solarman", Davos also uses his alien powers to save lives and fight crime and gains a girlfriend in CIA department head Laura Bourne (no relation).

 Marvel Comics

 Solarman is teenager Benjamin Tucker, who dreams of becoming an artist for Marvel Comics even though his Los Angeles gym-owner father wants him to become a jock.
-Meanwhile, the alien cyborg warlord Gormagga Kraal tries to drain energy from Earth's sun, but his head scientist, Sha-han, refuses and flees to Earth with Kraal's Circlet of Power, which he gives to Ben along with a robot assistant dubbed Beepie.
+Meanwhile, the alien cyborg warlord Gormagga Kraal wants to drain all the energy from Earth's sun, but his head scientist, Sha-han, refuses and flees to Earth with Kraal's Circlet of Power, which he gives to Ben along with a robot assistant dubbed Beepie.

 Thereafter, Ben can expose the Circlet to sunlight and transform into the golden-haired adult Solarman who possesses superhuman strength, is capable of supersonic flight and survival in deep space and can control light, heat, and other forms of energy.
 However, he requires constant exposure to sunlight to maintain his powers.

 Scout Comics

 Ben Tucker is a bullied, biracial teenager living in Brooklyn's East New York neighborhood, with his police officer father, as his mother is deceased.

-He uses his skills to expose the illegal dealings of white collar criminals and corrupt politicians.
+Ben uses his hacking skills to expose the illegal dealings of white collar criminals and corrupt politicians, but when he is accidentally exposed to extraterrestrial technology and infected by an alien virus that gives him energy-based super powers, he finds himself on the run from hostile forces both human and otherwise.